-Accountability for outsourcing and third party risks
+Accountability for outsourcing and third-party risks

-4.12 In line with the requirements set out in the Code, the Board must ensure that members of the executive of a RPSO or SSP possess appropriate skills and experience necessary to discharge their responsibilities for the operation and risk management of the payment system, including managing the risks arising from outsourcing and third party arrangements.

-4.13 Where appropriate, RPSOs or SSPs should assign responsibility for third party risk and outsourcing to an accountable person, either a Board member and/or a senior executive.
-The responsibilities encompass RPSO's or SSPs overall third party risk management framework, policy, and systems and controls relating to outsourcing.
-The responsibility for individual outsourcing or third party arrangements may still lie with relevant business lines or other functional areas of the RPSO or SSP.

-4.14 Roles and responsibilities should be clearly defined for day-to-day oversight of third party and outsourcing arrangements.
-This includes periodic assessment against service level/contractual agreements, as well as operational incidents and management performance metrics.
+- 4.12 In line with the requirements set out in the code, the board must ensure that members of the executive of a RPSO or SSP possess appropriate skills and experience necessary to discharge their responsibilities for the operation and risk management of the payment system, including managing the risks arising from outsourcing and third-party arrangements. - 4.13 Where appropriate, RPSOs or SSPs should assign responsibility for third-party risk and outsourcing to an accountable person, either a board member and/or a senior executive.
+These responsibilities encompass the RPSO's or SSP's overall third-party risk management framework, policy, and systems and controls relating to outsourcing.
+The responsibility for individual outsourcing or third-party arrangements may still lie with relevant business lines or other functional areas of the RPSO or SSP. - 4.14 Roles and responsibilities should be clearly defined for day-to-day oversight of third party and outsourcing arrangements.
+This includes periodic assessment against service level/contractual agreements, as well as of operational incidents and management performance metrics.
 There should also be an independent second-line review function to provide oversight and challenge.
-This should be complemented by a third-line internal audit function to provide assurance on internal control effectiveness of third party risk management, and compliance with the relevant policies, legal and regulatory requirements.
+This should be complemented by a third-line internal audit function to provide assurance on internal control effectiveness of third-party risk management, and compliance with the relevant policies, legal and regulatory requirements.

-Outsourcing and third party risk management policies
+Outsourcing and third-party risk management policies

-4.15 In line with the requirements set out in the governance part of the Code, RPSOs' or SSPs' boards should approve, regularly review, and implement a written third party risk management policy, and where relevant, an outsourcing policy.
+4.15 In line with the requirements set out in the governance part of the code, RPSOs' or SSPs' boards should approve, regularly review, and implement a written third-party risk management policy, and where relevant, an outsourcing policy.
 This policy should align to and draw upon other relevant internal policies and strategies.
 A non-exhaustive list of policies that should be considered includes:

 - business model and strategy;

 - business continuity;

 - conflicts of interest;

 - data protection;

 - information technology;

 - cyber security;

 - participant rule book or scheme rules;

-- operational resilience; and
+- · operational resilience; and

 - risk management.

 4.16 RPSOs and SSPs should make outsourced and third parties aware of relevant internal policies, including those on outsourcing, data protection, information technology, cyber security, and operational resilience.
-Where RPSOs' or SSPs' policies include confidential or sensitive information, RPSOs and SSPs should omit or redact it and only share those sections relevant to the performance of the outsourced or third party service.
-Sharing these policies with third parties does not dilute RPSOs' or SSPs' responsibilities in terms of managing their outsourcing and third party arrangements, but can help those third parties get a better understanding of RPSOs' and SSPs' regulatory obligations and other relevant aspects such as their risk tolerance and expected service levels.
+Where RPSOs' or SSPs' policies include confidential or sensitive information, RPSOs and SSPs should omit or redact it and only share those sections relevant to the performance of the outsourced or third-party service.
+If redacting or omitting sections of RPSOs' or SSPs' policies is not possible without compromising the readability of the original document, then RPSOs or SSPs should provide separate summaries of the omitted or redacted sections that are relevant to the performance of the outsourced or third-party service.
+Sharing these policies or summaries thereof with third parties does not dilute RPSOs' or SSPs' responsibilities in terms of managing their outsourcing and third-party arrangements but can help those third parties get a better understanding of RPSOs' and SSPs' regulatory obligations and other relevant aspects such as their risk tolerance and expected service levels.

-4.17 RPSOs should also set out their policy and communicate their expectations (e.g. as part of the scheme rules or their rulebook) when participants engage in outsourcing arrangements that may create new risks to the payment system, or amplify existing risks.
+4.17 RPSOs should also set out their policy and communicate their expectations (eg as part of the scheme rules or their rulebook) when participants engage in outsourcing arrangements that may create new risks to the payment system, or amplify existing risks.
 RPSOs should set out in their policy how the risks to the end-to-end flow of payments across the payment system may be mitigated.
 For example, when participants are permitted to outsource their connectivity to financial market infrastructure to the cloud, the safety, efficiency, and operational resilience of the payment system may be dependent on the relevant CSPs.